Level I Trauma Center

-We’re the only Level 1 Trauma Center in the east Twin Cities metro, serving the Upper Midwest.
-And we’re one of just three Level 1 Trauma Centers in the Twin Cities that can take care of your family in one place.
+We’re the only Level I Trauma Center in the east Twin Cities metro, serving the Upper Midwest.
+And we’re one of just three Level I Trauma Centers in the Twin Cities that can take care of your whole family in one place.

-This makes it possible for the trauma surgeons and specialists who cared for them when they first arrived continue to care for them.
+This makes it possible for the trauma surgeons and specialists who treated them when they first arrived to continue to care for them.
 From treatment to rehabilitation, they get expert care all in one place.

 Research sets Regions Hospital apart.
 We’re always looking at how we can make your care – and recovery – even better.
 That’s why our traumatic injury doctors conduct clinical research in eight specialty areas.
 These include emergency medicine, emergency medical services, intensive care and trauma.
 Research helps us improve care.
 And we share our results nationally so that other hospitals keep getting better, too.

 We work hard to prevent traumatic injuries and accidents in our community by providing community education programs.
 To learn more about injury prevention programs or other educational opportunities, call us at

 We offer two fall prevention programs to help reduce the risk older adults have of falling: Stepping On and Remembering When.

 Stepping On is a seven-week workshop.
 During this program, you’ll work with trained specialists who will help you understand your risk for falls, teach you how to avoid common fall risks, improve your confidence, and strengthen your coordination.

 Remembering When is a program we put on with local fire departments.
 We’ll teach you both fire and fall prevention, and you’ll get a home safety checklist.

 Car Fit vehicle safety program